Raffinerie Tirlemontoise: Public company Raffinerie Tirlemontoise

 In 1950, the production of white sugar started with 399,000 tonnes produced that year.
 After the establishment of the European Union in 1958, the common agricultural policy led to the regulation of the European sugar market in 1968.
-In 1987 25 percent of the shares of the company were registered on the Brussels Stock Exchange and in 1989 Südzucker bought all shares of the company.
+In 1987, 25 percent of the shares of the company were registered on the Brussels Stock Exchange.

+Part of Südzucker

+In 1989 Südzucker bought all shares of Raffinerie Tirlemontoise for about 2 billion guilders.
+All sugar activities went to Südzucker.
+The non-sugar activities (bread, chocolate, salades) were acquired by Raffinaderij Tienen (RT) Holding NV in Rotterdam.
 In 1999 the company decided to install a seed magma preparation installation in the Tienen plant to reduce production costs and to improve the quality of the sugar.

+In 2001 Südzucker used its daughter Raffinerie Tirlemontoise to buy Saint Louis Sucre in a complex deal.
+In 2002 RT sold its 68% share in the Veurne Sugar Factory to the Groep Warcoing, which already owned the other 32%.
+It was one of the conditions the European Commission set for approving the acquisition of Saint Louis Sucre.